This is Elon Musk’s plan to acquire Twitter and bypass the board of directors

 Twitter said in a statement, Thursday, that it had received Musk’s updated offer.
 The company said its board of directors “is committed to conducting a careful, comprehensive, and considered review to determine the course of action it believes is in the best interest of the company and all of Twitter’s shareholders.”

-Last week, Twitter’s board of directors adopted a “poison pill” defense clause that could make a takeover bid prohibitively expensive.
+Last week, Twitter’s board of directors adopted a “poison pill” defense clause that might make a takeover bid prohibitively expensive.
 If someone were to take a 15% stake in the company, it would pay out massive shareholders and potentially bankrupt the company.

 Where does the funding come from?